bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 id                int       The numeric ID of the bug. last_change_time  datetime  Searches for bugs that were modified at this time
                             or later.
 May not be an array. limit             int       Limit the number of results returned.
-If the limit is more than zero and higher than the maximum limit set by the administrator, then the maximum limit will be used instead.
-If you set the limit equal to zero, then all matching results will be returned instead. longdescs.count   int       The number of comments a bug has.
+If the value is unset, zero or greater than the maximum value set by the administrator, which is 10,000 by default, then the maximum value will be used instead.
+This is a preventive measure against DoS-like attacks on
+                            Bugzilla.
+Use the ``offset`` argument described below to retrieve more results. longdescs.count   int       The number of comments a bug has.
 The bug's description is the first comment.
 For example, to find bugs which someone has commented on after they have been filed, search on